How Canva uses Slack to scale a global graphic design platform to over 40 million people each month

 Ranked as one of Australia’s best places to work, Canva uses Slack to bring its supportive, diverse and unapologetically quirky company culture to life.

-Recognising work well done is another team ritual made possible with Disco, an online culture platform for distributed teams.
-The app integrates with Slack and lets employees give a well-earned shout-out to their colleagues.
+Recognizing work well done is another team ritual made possible with Disco, an online culture platform for distributed teams.
+The app integrates with Slack and lets employees give a well-earned shoutout to their colleagues.

-Canva takes it one step further with an extra layer of customisation.
-‘Every time you give someone kudos, the app comes up with our six values that we can attribute their great work to,’ McKenzie explains.
+Canva takes it one step further with an extra layer of customization.
+“Every time you give someone kudos, the app comes up with our six values that we can attribute their great work to,” McKenzie explains.

-As a company-wide tool of choice used by Canva’s founders, coaches, managers, team leads and individual contributors, Slack helps the company to bring its core values to life every day, including ‘Make complex things simple’.
+As a companywide tool of choice used by Canva’s founders, coaches, managers, team leads, and individual contributors, Slack helps the company bring its core values to life every day, including “Make complex things simple.”